Intro Wedding Toasts 101

 The wedding toast is usually given first by the best man, then the father, the groom and the bride, and then followed by those who would like to give a toast.
 Versions may vary, however.

 Other traditional sequences of wedding toasts also feature the best man as the first one to give the toast, followed by the groom who says a few words to his bride, parents, family and members of the wedding party.
-Afterwards, the groom is then followed by other people such as family members or friends who also want to give a toast, and then lastly, the father of the bride who thanks everyone for attending the wedding.
+Afterward, the groom is then followed by other people such as family members or friends who also want to give a toast, and then lastly, the father of the bride who thanks everyone for attending the wedding.

 On the other hand, a nontraditional manner of the sequence of wedding toasts starts off with the emcee toasting the bride and groom.
 This is followed by the groom saying a few words to the guests and his bride, followed by the bride giving a little speech to her parents and in-laws, and finally, the father of the bride thanking everyone who shared this special day with them.